RakhithJK/Mailu-Mailu-wiki/Development-environment.md

 pip install -r requirements.txt
 ```

-You can then export the path to the development database:
+You can then export the path to the development database (use four slashes for absolute path):

 ```
 export SQLALCHEMY_DATABASE_URI=sqlite:///path/to/dev.db